CalderLund/BBall-Analytics/README.md

 # Information regarding Milestone 01:

-### Report.pdf can found under the /Report directory

 ### You can find the schema definition of all the tables under /sql/tables
 ### You can find test-sample.sql and test-sample.output under /sql